In this post, we are going to see some simple checksum functions that we can use in small processors like Arduino to verify data integrity.

 }

-As we say, the XOR checksum is simple and quick to execute, which is why it is very widespread.
-However, the error detection rate is quite limited.
+As we said, the XOR checksum is simple and fast to execute, which is why it is very widespread.
+However, its error detection rate is quite limited.

-Due to the operation of the XOR function, in reality the XOR checksum acts as a parity bit for each of the columns (bits) of the checksum.
-Therefore, it is only able to detect an odd number of bit changes in each column.
-As a particular case, it is not capable of detecting the receipt of two packets in the wrong order.
+Due to the operation of the XOR function, the XOR checksum actually behaves as a parity bit for each of the columns (bits) of the checksum.
+Therefore, it can only detect an odd number of bit changes in each of the columns.
+As a particular case, they are not capable of detecting the reception of two packets in the wrong order.

-The average failure rate is 1/k, where K is the number of bits in the checksum, which means an average failure rate of 12.5% for 8 bits and 6.25% for 16 bits.
+The average failure rate is 1/k, where K is the number of bits of the checksum, which means an average failure rate of 12.5% for 8 bits and 6.25% for 16 bits.

-Another family of widely used checksums is the additive checksum families.
-Additive checksums also divide the data into N-bit fragments and perform the accumulated sum of the blocks.
+Another widely used family of checksums are the additive checksum families.
+Additive checksums also divide the data into fragments of N bits and perform the cumulative sum of the blocks.

 Depending on how the sum of the received bytes is performed, we have different types of additive checksums.

-The simplest case is to use the two’s complement sum, in which we simply ignore the carry-overs and let the checksum restart in case of overflow.
+The simplest case is to use the two’s complement sum, where we simply ignore the carries and let the checksum reset in case of overflow.

-Here is an example of an 8-bit two’s complement checksum.
+Here is an example of an 8-bit additive checksum with two’s complement.

 uint8_t TwoComplementChecksum8(const byte *data, size_t dataLength)